-The objective of this paper is to present and analyze the driving performance profiles of drivers with some brain pathology in rural driving environment, by means of a simulator experiment.
-The brain pathologies examined are Alzheimer's disease (AD), Parkinson's disease (PD), Mild Cognitive Impairment (MCI) and some other brain pathologies.
+The objective of this paper was to present and analyze the driving performance profiles of drivers with some brain pathology in rural driving environment, by means of a simulator experiment.
+The brain pathologies examined were Alzheimer's disease (AD), Parkinson's disease (PD), Mild Cognitive Impairment (MCI) and some other brain pathologies.
 Various driving performance measures were examined, e.g. mean speed, lateral position, steering angle, headway, reaction time at unexpected events etc. and the driving performance of drivers impaired by brain pathologies was compared to that of healthy controls by means of descriptive statistics.
-More specifically, 114 participants (34 controls, 80 impaired, all above 55 years of age) have been through the driving simulator experiment.
-Impaired and Control group are compared, in rural driving session, without any kind of external distraction, in low and high traffic volume.
+More specifically, 114 participants (34 controls, 80 impaired, all above 55 years of age) had been through the driving simulator experiment.
+Impaired and Control group were compared, in rural driving session, without any kind of external distraction, in low and high traffic volume.

-Results suggest difficulties in driving performance of the impaired group in almost every driving performance measure examined.
-More specifically, regarding the speed, and its variability, it was observed that control drivers drove at approximately 16% higher speed than impaired drivers in both low and high traffic volumes and have lower variability in their speed.
+Results suggested difficulties in driving performance of the impaired group in almost every driving performance measure examined.
+More specifically, regarding the driving speed, and its variability, it was observed that control drivers drove at approximately 16% higher speed than impaired drivers in both low and high traffic volumes and have lower variability in their speed.
 The speed profiles of the participants confirm these results.
-Then, examining the headway, it is obvious that due to the lower speeds, impaired drivers keep much larger headways (more than 50% larger) which was expected.
+Then, examining the headway, it was observed that due to the lower speeds, impaired drivers kept much larger headways (more than 50% larger) which was expected.
 It is worth mentioning, though, the large variability in impaired drivers' headways along the driving route.
-This means that they cannot adjust their speed and have difficulties in keeping constant and safe headways.
+This means that they could not adjust their speed and had significant difficulties in keeping constant and safe headways.

-The lateral position results appear to be the same between the two groups, but the lateral position profiles that were extracted presented a large variability in impaired drivers' lateral position along the route, which means difficulties in positioning the vehicle properly in the lane.
-It is worth noticing that in high driving conditions all examined groups drive to the right border of the road.
+The lateral position results appeared to be the same between the two groups, but the lateral position profiles that were extracted, presented a large variability in impaired drivers' lateral position along the route, which means difficulties in positioning the vehicle properly in the lane.
+It is worth noticing that in high driving conditions all examined groups drove more closely to the right border of the road.

-Moreover, regarding the steering wheel, it was observed that the higher the traffic is, the more variability in steering angle the control drivers have, whereas the lower traffic volume is, the more variability in wheeling angle the impaired drivers have.
-A possible explanation is that in high traffic volumes healthy drivers may try to overtake the vehicle ahead and thus they have variability in wheeling angle, whereas impaired drivers (who drive at lower speeds) may use the vehicle ahead as a "guide" and just drive behind them conservatively.
+Moreover, regarding the steering wheel, it was observed that the higher the traffic was, the more variability in steering angle the control drivers had, whereas the lower traffic volume was, the more variability in wheeling angle the impaired drivers had.
+A possible explanation is that in high traffic volumes healthy drivers may try to overtake the vehicle ahead and thus they have variability in wheeling angle, whereas impaired drivers (who drive at lower speeds)

+may use the vehicle ahead as a "guide" and just drive behind them conservatively, following a self-regulation strategy regarding their driving performance.
 In every case, this finding is very interesting and will be examined in the future in a larger sample.

-Finally, drivers suffering from brain pathology have significantly larger reaction times in both traffic environments compared to the control group (almost 30% worse reaction times).
+Finally, drivers suffering from brain pathology had significantly larger reaction times in both traffic environments compared to the control group (almost 30% worse reaction times).
 This finding may lead to higher accident probability.

-All above results are quite promising and confirm the initial hypotheses of the research that brain pathologies may deteriorate driving performance in several ways.
+All above results are quite promising and confirm the initial hypotheses of the research that brain pathologies may deteriorate driving performance in several ways regarding road safety.
+Further statistical analyses, though, with a larger sample scheme will strengthen our study.
 Finally, the results are to be considered within the limiting context of driving simulator studies - driving performance is known to be more accurately and reliably estimated by means of on-road studies.
 However, the relative effects of impaired vs. healthy drivers are known to be quite identifiable in simulator studies.

-6. Acknowledgments
+6. Acknowledgements